tessgi/TessGiWebsite/content/news/tess-news-sep17.md

 ![Zwintz](images/Zwintz.png)

 **Fig 1:** *Taken from Zwintz et. al., (2020).
 Top panel presets the complete TESS light curve with sectors 17 and 18 indicated by red marks.
-The bottom panel is a 4 day mom indicating the pulsational variability.*
+The bottom panel is a 4 day zoom indicating the pulsational variability.*

 ![wd1856](images/wd_1856.png)